nodejs/release-cloudflare-worker/CONTRIBUTING.md

 <details>
     <summary>Commands for Testing, Maintaining, and Contributing to the Worker</summary>

-- `npm run format` Formats the code to the repository's standards.
+- `node --run format` Formats the code to the repository's standards.
-- `npm run lint` Lints the code to the repository's standards.
+- `node --run lint` Lints the code to the repository's standards.
-- `npm run test:unit` Runs the [Unit Tests](./COLLABORATOR_GUIDE.md#unit-tests) to ensure individual components are working as expected.
+- `node --run test:unit` Runs the [Unit Tests](./COLLABORATOR_GUIDE.md#unit-tests) to ensure individual components are working as expected.
-- `npm run test:e2e` Runs the [E2E Tests](./COLLABORATOR_GUIDE.md#e2e-tests) to ensure requests act as expected.
+- `node --run test:e2e` Runs the [E2E Tests](./COLLABORATOR_GUIDE.md#e2e-tests) to ensure requests act as expected.
-- `npm run build:handlebars` Compiles the Handlebars templates. **Required for any changes to the templates to take affect**.
+- `node --run build:handlebars` Compiles the Handlebars templates. **Required for any changes to the templates to take affect**.

 </details>